deltachat/deltachat-pages/en/help.md

 (<img style="vertical-align:middle; width:1.5em; margin:1px" src="../assets/home/ic_verified.png" />)
 mean that messaging a contact is currently guaranteed to be end-to-end encrypted.
-Every green-checkmarked Contact either did a direct [QR-scan](#howtoe2ee) with you or was introduced by an already green-checkmarked contact to you.
+Every green-checkmarked Contact either did a direct [QR-scan](#howtoe2ee) with you or was introduced by a another green-checkmarked contact.
 Introductions happen automatically when adding members to groups.
-Whoever adds a contact to a green-checkmarked groups becomes an introducer to those members who didn't yet know about the added contact.
+Whoever adds a contact to a green-checkmarked group becomes an introducer to those members who didn't yet know about the added contact.
-In a Contact profile you can tap on a "Introduced by" text repeatedly until you get to a green-checkmarked contact with whom you performed a [QR-scan](#howtoe2ee) yourself.
+In a Contact profile you can tap on the "Introduced by ..." text repeatedly until you get to the one with whom you directly did a [QR-scan](#howtoe2ee).

 Note that in a Contact profile you may see and tap introducers but there is no green checkmark in the profile title.